 Finding similarities between things.

-An extra piece of information that you pass to the function to customize it for a specific need.
+An extra piece of information passed to a function to customize it for a specific need.

 Trying again and again, even when something is very hard.

-Short for "picture element" it is the fundamental unit of a digital image, typically a tiny square or dot which contains a single point of color of a larger image.
+Short for "picture element", the fundamental unit of a digital image, typically a tiny square or dot that contains a single point of color of a larger image.

 An algorithm that has been coded into something that can be run by a machine.